Infineon/mtb-example-psoc4-msclp-hover-touch/README.md

 1. Open the Project Creator GUI tool

    There are several ways to do this, including launching it from the dashboard or from inside the Eclipse IDE.
-For more details, see the [Project Creator user guide](https://www.infineon.com/ModusToolboxProjectCreator) (locally available at *{ModusToolbox&trade; install directory}/tools_{version}/project-creator/docs/project-creator.pdf*).
+For more details, see the [Project Creator user guide](https://www.infineon.com/ModusToolboxProjectCreator) (locally available at *{ModusToolbox&trade; install directory}/tools_{version}/project-creator/docs/project-creator.pdf*)

 2. On the **Choose Board Support Package (BSP)** page, select a kit supported by this code example.
 See [Supported kits](#supported-kits-make-variable-target)

    > **Note:** To use this code example for a kit not listed here, you may need to update the source files.
-If the kit does not have the required resources, the application may not work.
+If the kit does not have the required resources, the application may not work

 3. On the **Select Application** page:

    a.
 Select the **Applications(s) Root Path** and the **Target IDE**

-   > **Note:** Depending on how you open the Project Creator tool, these fields may be pre-selected for you.
+      > **Note:** Depending on how you open the Project Creator tool, these fields may be pre-selected for you

    b.
 Select this code example from the list by enabling its check box

-   > **Note:** You can narrow the list of displayed examples by typing in the filter box.
+      > **Note:** You can narrow the list of displayed examples by typing in the filter box

    c.
 (Optional) Change the suggested **New Application Name** and **New BSP Name**